aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 CVM API response time depends on possible Lambda cold starts, IoT Core API calls run in the lambda function and your other custom logic in the function.

 Some possible application-level error catches are implemented in the lambda function as examples.
 But they may differ according to your use case.

+# Multi Region Strategy
+This implementation shows to provision IoT resources on a single defined region.
+Also, the device database on Amazon DynamoDB and Amazon API Gateway endpoint are deployed on a single region.
+If your use-case requires creation of IoT resources in different regions, you can implement additional logic in the Lambda function and call API's in different regions to create resources.
+If your use-case requires complete isolation of resources in different regions or a multi-region fault tolerancy, you can deploy CVM solution to multiple resources.
+You can leverage multi-region features of services used, e.g. **global tables** feature of Amazon DynamoDB which provides fully managed, multi-region, and multi-active database, replicates automatically across your choice of AWS Regions.